cnguy/kayn/README.md

 I didn't want to attach getChampion() with 'static' in any way or form since I thought it looked kind of annoying.

 **Right now, the code is also quite messy and there is a lot of repeated code.** Function definitions are quite long because I include many aliases as well.
 I haven't thought of an elegant way to make a magic function that manages to work for every single endpoint request yet.

-In addition, I haven't aliased certain function parameters in some functions.

 Any help and/or advice is appreciated!